 From using Apple’s Siri to ask about the weather, to checking google maps on your smartphone for directions or even downloading Netflix shows on your tablet, it is impossible to ignore the fact that technology plays a role in our everyday lives.
 It is obvious that technology is changing at a rapid pace with this continuous innovation process of new devices providing insightful digital services.
 As 2018 is rapidly coming to an end, it makes you wonder what 2019 will bring in terms of technological advancements.
+As a mobile app development agency, we’re always curious about tech.
 We decided to go through a recent Gartner report and summarize some of the technology trends they are predicting for 2019 including autonomous things, immersive technologies, digital twins and many more developments that can offer benefits to everyone in the near future.

 According to Gartner, “Autonomous things use AI to automate functions previously performed by humans.”
 Artificial intelligence is capable of performing advanced behaviour, automating routine human activities and interacting smoothly with surrounding environments and other people.
 Autonomous things can be found in physical devices such as robotics, vehicles, consumer appliances (IoT devices), drones and agents.

 The following are some examples of how automation is currently used and how it will look in the near future in different industries:

 Augmented analytics is an area of augmented intelligence that includes automated data management and integration.
 According to Gartner, “Augmented analytics uses automated machine learning to transform how analytics content is developed, consumed and shared.”

 The act of having to prepare data and manually finding patterns in data are complex activities.
 Trying to find every possible pattern combination is an impossible task because there exists an infinite number of variables, which then causes researchers to maybe overlook and miss key findings.
 Augmented analytics, therefore, allows data scientists to find more hypotheses and patterns they may not have been able to discover for themselves.